Nikhil-Mhatre/DevOps/SSH-Keys-Setup/README.md

 ## Step 8 — Add the Public Key to github

-1. Sign in to your GitHubaccount
+1. Sign in to your GitHub account
 2. Navigate to **User Settings → SSH Keys** *(Click your avatar → Preferences → SSH Keys)*
 3. Paste the copied public key into the **Key** field
 4. Add a descriptive **Title** (e.g., `Work Laptop - Windows`)